sonmac1203/sonmac1203/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sonmac1203&layout=compact)](https://github.com/sonmac1203/github-readme-stats)
 - Hi, I’m Son Mac.
 I am a junior at the University of Arizona.
 - I am pursuing a bachelor's degree in Electrical & Computer Engineering
-- I am really interested in embedded systems and software development and plan to focus on these fields later on in my higher study and career
+- I am really interested in software development and plan to focus on this field later on in my higher study and career
 - Feel free to contact me through either mactranthienson@gmail.com or sontmac1203@gmail.com

 <!---